loftwah/blog/src/content/blog/techdeck-academy.md

 COPY . .
 CMD [ "node", "index.js" ]

-Hints
+Hints:
-Consider using Terraform modules to simplify the infrastructure definition.
+- Consider using Terraform modules to simplify the infrastructure definition.
-Utilize Kubernetes best practices for deployment and scaling.
+- Utilize Kubernetes best practices for deployment and scaling.
-Ensure proper network configuration to allow communication between the application and the database.
+- Ensure proper network configuration to allow communication between the application and the database.
-Review AWS documentation on security best practices for EKS and related services.
+- Review AWS documentation on security best practices for EKS and related services.

-Submission Instructions
+Submission Instructions:
-Create your solution (filename should include the challenge ID: CC-1745713161571) Save it in the submissions/ directory
+- Create your solution (filename should include the challenge ID:
+  CC-1745713161571)
+- Save it in the submissions/ directory
-Commit and push your changes
+- Commit and push your changes

 Good luck!
 ```